github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 tests/ministack/run-example.sh apply multi-runner
 ```

 The script also supports `init`, `plan`, and `destroy`.
-The Lambda variables
-point to the inert MiniStack test archive in this directory.
-The remaining
+It creates inert Lambda
+ZIP fixtures in the paths expected by the modules when they are absent, and
+removes only the files it created.
+For `multi-runner`, it also creates the two
+AMI SSM parameters required by the example and removes them during cleanup.
-examples stay outside this workflow because they require externally managed
+The remaining examples stay outside this workflow because they require
-SSM parameters or remote state.
+externally managed SSM parameters or remote state.